Universities to use 'normalised' CUET scores for preparing merit lists, not percentile: UGC chief | Education

 - India

-After the results for the Common University Entrance Test were declared, UGC Chairman M Jagadesh Kumar on Friday said universities will prepare the rank list for undergraduate admissions on the basis of ''normalised'' scores and not percentile or ''raw marks''.
+After the Common University Entrance Test results were declared, UGC Chairman M Jagadesh Kumar on Friday said universities will prepare rank lists for undergraduate admissions on the basis of ''normalised'' scores and not percentile or ''raw marks''.

-Kumar told PTI that the scores have been normalised to provide a level playing field to students who wrote the exam in the same subject on different days or in different shifts.
+Kumar told PTI that the scores have been normalised to provide a level playing field for students who wrote the exam in the same subject on different days or in different shifts.

 The results for the debut edition of the Common University Entrance Test (CUET)-UG were declared earlier in the day.

-''The rank lists will be prepared by universities using normalised NTA scores and not the basis of percentile.
-The scores have been normalised to provide a level playing field to students since they wrote test in the same subject on different days,'' Kumar said.
+''The rank lists will be prepared by universities using normalised NTA (National Testing Agency) scores and not on the basis of percentile.
+The scores have been normalised to provide a level playing field for students since they wrote test in the same subject on different days,'' Kumar said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)